vastec/ember-unused-components/README.md

   ignore: [
     'app/templates/freestyle.hbs' // this is our template with style guides ],
-  failOnUnused: false // should we throw errors when we find unused components (useful in CI) };
+  failOnUnused: false // optional, default is false, should we throw errors when we find unused components (useful in CI) };
 ```